-Pacific Life Bible College currently runs out of two locations.
-Both campuses are centrally located in Surrey, BC, about 30 minutes from Vancouver, BC, and 15 minutes from the Canada/US border.
+Pacific Life Bible College is centrally located in Surrey, BC, about 30 minutes from Vancouver, BC, and 15 minutes from the Canada/US border.
 Thus Canada's third-largest city, with all its cultural advantages and opportunities for ministry are readily accessible to both campuses.

-The South Campus, located near 152nd street and 66A avenue, offers a peaceful, suburban setting that is conducive to study.
+The campus, located near 152nd street and 66A avenue, offers a peaceful, suburban setting that is conducive to study.
+There are two buildings which PLBC operates out of.
 The A-Frame building houses the main offices of the College, and serves as the dormitory, housing up to 80 people.
-The South Campus is the central location for music ministry, with its classrooms located in the A-Frame basement.
-The South Campus also includes dormitories, a cafeteria, Wi-Fi equipped facilities, a workout gym, a recreation field, and student lounges.
+The A-frame is the central location for music ministry, with its classrooms located in the A-Frame basement.
+There is also the Mcpherson Centre, which houses our main classrooms & the Wolf Memorial Library.
+The campus also includes a cafeteria, Wi-Fi equipped facilities, a workout gym, a recreation field, and student lounges.